Post

 But what if the void is not an enemy?
 What if it is simply a canvas?

-In this, there is a terrifying and exhilarating freedom.
-If nothing inherently matters, then I am free—free from the crushing weight of a purpose I was never assigned, free from the scorecard of success and failure.
-The game was unwinnable from the start, which means I can finally stop playing.
+In this recognition lies a terrifying and exhilarating freedom.
+If nothing inherently matters, then I am free—liberated from the crushing weight of a purpose I was never assigned, released from the scorecard of cosmic success and failure.
+The game was unwinnable from the start, which means I can finally stop keeping score.

-The universe owes me nothing.
-And so I turn to my boulder.
-I push, not with the hope of victory, but with the quiet dignity of the struggle itself.
+The universe owes me nothing, and this debt I will never collect becomes the foundation of my freedom.
+So I turn to my boulder—not with hope of victory, but with the quiet dignity of the struggle itself.
+I push because the pushing is mine to do, and in that choice, I am finally, fully human.

 This post is licensed under CC BY 4.0 by the author.